terrytay/react-pics/README.md

 # Simple Image Search Engine
 ## Built with Unsplash API and REACT
-Please use your own API key by pasting it in src/api/unsplash.js npm install before running the project.
+Please use your own API key by pasting it in src/api/unsplash.js

+Please 'npm install' before 'npm start'.